-To verify how well these improvements in the 5-nn quality correlate with the clustering improvements achieved by the constrained agglomerative algorithms (shown in Table 6), we computed the difference in the FScore values between the UPGMA and the constrained agglomerative trees (FScoreA - FScoreC) and plotted them against the corresponding average 5-nn entropy differences.
-These plots are shown in figure 3.
+To verify how well these improvements in the 5-nn quality correlate with the clustering improvements achieved by the constrained agglomerative algorithms (shown in Table 6), we computed the difference in the FScore values between the UPGMA and the constrained agglomerative trees (FScoreA - FScoreC) and plotted them against the corresponding average 5-nn entropy differences (EntrA - EntrC).
+These plots are shown in Figure 3.
 Each dataset is represented by six different data points (one for each criterion function) and these points were fit with a linear least square error line.
-In addition, for each dataset we computed the Pearson correlation coefficient between the differences and the absolute values of these coefficients are shown in figure 3 as well.
-From these results we can see that for most datasets there is indeed a high correlation between the 5-nn quality improvements and the overall improvements in cluster quality.
+In addition, for each dataset we computed the Pearson correlation coefficient between the differences and the absolute values of these coefficients are shown in Figure 3 as well.
+From these results we can see that for most dataset there is indeed a high correlation between the 5-nn quality improvements and the overall improvements in cluster quality.
 In particular, with the exceptions of fbis and tr31, for the remaining datasets the correlation coefficients are very high (greater than 0.85).
 The correlation between 5-nn improvements and the overall improvements in cluster quality is somewhat weaker for fbis and tr31 as they have absolute correlation coefficients of 0.158 and 0.574, respectively.

-Figure 3.
-Correlation between the improvement of average five nearest neighbor entropy values and the improvement of FScore values for each dataset.
+Figure 3: Correlation between the improvement of average five nearest neighbor entropy values and the improvement of FScore values for each dataset

-Figure 4.
-The distribution of the 5-nn average pairwise similarities without any constraint (AvgSimA) for (a) dataset Wap and (b) all datasets.
+Figure 4: The distribution of the 5-nn average pairwise similarities with any constraint (AvgSimA) for (a)dataset Wap and (b) all datasets.

-Entropy differences vs. tightness.
-To see why partitional constraints improve the quality of the neighborhood we further investigated how these improvements relate to the tightness of the unconstrained 5-nn neighborhood of each document.
-Specifically, for each document d whose unconstrained and constrained 5-nn have different class distribution (i.e., the 5-nn entropy difference is non-zero), we calculated the average pairwise similarity of the unconstrained 5-nn (AvgSimA) and plotted the distribution of these similarities in figure 4.
+Entropy differences vs. tightness To see why partitional constraints improve the quality of the neighborhood we further investigated how these improvements relate to the tightness of the original neighborhood of each document without any constraint.
+Specifically, for each document that has non-zero 5-nn entropy differences we calculated the average pairwise similarity of the 5-nn without any constraint (AvgSimA) and plotted the distribution of these similarities in Figure 4.
 The X-axis represents the unconstrained 5-nn average pairwise similarity (AvgSimA), whereas the Y-axis represents the percentage of the documents that have the corresponding AvgSimA values.
 The information for each bar is broken into two parts.
 The first (dark bars) shows the percentage of the documents with positive 5-nn entropy difference values (i.e., whose neighborhoods were improved by enforcing partitional cluster constraints).
+The second (light bars) shows the percentage of the documents with negative 5-nn entropy difference values (i.e., whose neighborhoods were improved by enforcing partitional cluster constraints).
+The summary difference values (i.e., whose neighborhoods were improved by enforcing partitional cluster constraints).
 The second (light bars) shows the percentage of the documents with negative 5-nn entropy difference values (i.e., whose neighborhoods were not improved by enforcing partitional cluster constraints).
-The number above each bar represents the ratio of the number of the documents with positive 5-nn entropy difference values over the number of the documents with negative values.
+The number above each bar represents the ratio of the number of the documents with positive 5-nn entropy difference values over the number of the documents with positive 5-nn entropy difference values over the number of the documents with negative values.